Master Your Runs: Proven Training Tweaks, Mindset Hacks, and How a Smart Pacing App Can Elevate Your Performance

 SatLong run (mix)12 km: 2 km Zone 1, 6 km Zone 2, 2 km Zone 3, 2 km easy

-Notice the mix of personalised pace zones and the adaptive progression – the long run gradually introduces a brief threshold segment, teaching the body to hold faster paces when fatigue sets in.
+The long run introduces a brief threshold block midway through, teaching your body to hold faster paces when already fatigued.

 Try this starter workout (distances in miles):

-• Cool‑down – 0.5 mi very easy, focusing on relaxed breathing.
+• Cool-down: 0.5 mi very easy, with relaxed breathing.

-Track your heart‑rate or perceived effort, and notice how the effort feels compared to a flat‑out sprint.
-Over the next two weeks, repeat this session, gradually extending the repeats or shaving a few seconds off the pace as you become comfortable.
+Track your heart-rate or feel.
+Over the next two weeks, run this session again, gradually extending the repeats or dropping a few seconds off pace as comfort builds.

 References